 The Outlook is a bi-monthly, general interest magazine, published by the Office of Institutional Development for students, alumni and other friends of Southeastern Seminary.
 The information contained in it is of interest to all members of the Seminary family.
-Copies are mailed to alumni, trustees, denominational leaders and other friends of the seminary.
+Copies are available, free of cost, at the Registrar's Office in Stealey Hall, the foyer of the library, the commons room of Mackie Hall and other locations on campus.
+Upon request, copies are mailed to alumni, trustees, denominational leaders and other friends of the seminary.